What’s in This Article

 Price Expectations Clearly

-- Start slightly above your target to allow room for expected haggling.
+- Start slightly above your target so you have room to negotiate.

-- List machines one at a time to avoid saturating your local market.
+- List one machine at a time if your local market has few buyers.

-You’ll sell faster and avoid lowballers if your asking price reflects condition, local demand, and documented recent sales.
+You’ll sell faster when your asking price reflects condition, local demand, and recent sales proof.

 Negotiate With Evidence

-1 clear piece of evidence will beat a vague claim every time: bring recent comparable listings, completed eBay sale prices, maintenance logs, and photos to show the exact condition and accessories so buyers can’t lowball based on uncertainty.
+One clear piece of evidence beats a vague claim.
+Bring comparable listings, completed sale prices, maintenance logs, and photos that show the exact condition.

 Frequently Asked Questions